vu-ls/Crassus/README.md

 * Crassus will create source code for proxy DLLs for all missing DLLs that were identified.
 For instance, if an application is vulnerable to DLL Hijacking via `version.dll`, Crassus will create `version.cpp` and `version.def` files for you with all the exports included in it.
 By default the proxy DLLs will launch `calc.exe`.
 Build scripts are included to build the DLLs on Visual Studio or MinGW.
 * For other events of interest, such as creating a process or loading a library, the ability for unprivileged users to modify the file or any parts of the path to the file is investigated.
 * Able to process large PML files and store all events of interest in an output CSV file.

+## Flowchart

+The general gist of how Crassus works can be summarized in this flowchart:
+![Crassus flowchart(/screenshots/Crassus_flowchart.png) "Crassus flowchart"]

 # Screenshots